microsoft/abstrakt/README.md

 This will deploy the demo to the cluster.
 The templates are output to `output/http_sample/Output`.

+Wait for the containers to start by watching `kubectl get pods`.

 You can test it by:

 ```